 The nature of international marketing strategies is different.
 At the local level, customers always identify themselves.
 That is something that marketing professionals should be aware of.
 They can use it to define the goal and objectives of their company.

 The people and the processes are required to transfer product ownership from production to the point of consumption.
 They all come under the marketing channels.

 Sales and marketing channels vary by region.
 It includes everything from the distribution of products to the delivery of content.
 Facebook has a massive presence in Indonesia, making it an attractive distribution route.
 However, E-commerce is not popular there.
 In consequence, the channels for Indonesia include online content distribution and offline product distribution.

 Every region requires a unique channel strategy.
 Take, for instance, customer service.
 If your target market prefers live chat, what’s the sense of having a comprehensive e-mail support channel?

 No Change in Product Offerings

-Your product can be a huge success in the local market.
-And yet, it may not have the same success in global markets.
-Companies try to wing it.
+Your product can be a massive success in the local market.
+Yet, it may not have the same success in global markets.
+Companies often try to wing it.
 They introduce the same product in different markets and adjust it based on the feedback.

 For a variety of reasons, products fail to function.
 The product may be too sophisticated for emerging economies.
 You may need to start with a simplified version of your services.
 You can devote some effort to adding new features.
 Price parity is another issue that businesses grapple with.
-Adopt and adapt to the market needs.
+Companies must adopt and adapt to the market needs.